 Now that the Thanksgiving pie and Christmas cookies are gone, many of us will resolve to lose weight.
 We’ll spend lots of money on gym memberships or workout equipment in the hope of shedding those extra pounds and improving our health.

 Some of us got caught up in the grind at work this past year, and now we want to improve our relationships with the people in our lives.
 So, we’ll resolve to carve out more time for those we love the most.

-Maybe some of us will take up a new hobby or plan next summer’s vacation.
+And maybe some of us will take up a new hobby or plan next summer’s vacation.

-We want to do something new with our lives.
-We want to feel the excitement of the road less traveled and to have a renewed hope for a better future.
-These resolutions represent a transformation we want to take place in our lives.
+We want to do something new.
+We want to feel the excitement of the road less traveled and have a renewed hope for a brighter future to come.

 But if we have accepted Jesus as our Savior, then an amazing transformation has already taken place.

 Let’s read this scripture from 2 Corinthians 5:17 and discover the spiritual new year’s resolution that has already taken place in our lives once we are saved.